nrsyed/nrsyed.com/content/about.md

 **[National Institute of Allergy and Infectious Diseases][3]**.

-On the technical front, my interests include robotic perception and control, autonomous systems, computer vision, deep learning, human-machine interaction, numerical methods, applied math, edge computing/development on ARM systems, and open source software.
+On the technical front, my interests include robotic perception and control, autonomous systems, computer vision, deep learning, human&ndash;machine interaction, numerical methods, applied math, edge computing/development on ARM systems, and open source software.
 Python and C++ are my go-to languages, Ubuntu is my primary OS, and vim is my editor of choice.
 If this blog is any indication, though, I dabble in just about everything.

-Aside from engineering, I have a thousand other passions and hobbies, and I'm always collecting more.
+Aside from tech and engineering, I have a thousand other passions and hobbies, and I'm always collecting more.
 A few of them include, in no particular order: physical fitness (in the form of lifting, running, and all things adjacent), guitar, writing, chess, skiing, learning foreign languages, [the art of memory][4], watching bad movies, and buying unfamiliar produce at the grocery store.

 The aim of this blog is to document what I've been working on and to share my thoughts&mdash;mostly for my own gratification, but if somebody else finds it